RyanLua/Satchel/README.md

 ## License

 Satchel is available under the Mozilla Public License 2.0 license.
-See [LICENSE.txt](LICENSE.txt) for details.
+See [LICENSE.md](LICENSE.md) for details.